 Behold, what manner of love the Father has bestowed upon us, that we should be called the sons of God: therefore the world knoweth us not, because it knows him not.

 Beloved, now are we the sons of God (1

-John 3:1-2).
+John 3:1-2)

-Beloved, if God so loved us we ought also love one another (1 John 4:11).
-But for lack of love, brother sets his brother at naught, and judgeth his brother unworthy (Romans 14:10).
-Brethren, these things ought not to be: malice, envy, and strife, arise in the hearts and an outward manifestation is made of them among the brethren for lack of love (1 Peter 2:1-2), commands these be laid aside.
+Beloved, if God so loved us we ought also love one another (1 John 4:11), But for lack of love, brother sets his brother at naught, and judgeth his brother unworthy (Romans 14:10), Brethren, these things ought not to be: malice, envy, and strife, arise in the hearts and an outward manifestation is made of them among the brethren for lack of love (1 Peter 2:1-2), commands these be laid aside.
 If they are not, hatred will arise.
-Brethren will be guilty before God for hating one another f you want to be sure of a place on our cies, our acts, or utterances, to forgive us and hateth his brother, he is a liar, for he that loveth not his brother whom he hath seen, how can he love God whom he hath not seen?"
-If we obey this command and a ficult for them to get their religious neigh- We had rather talk about a man's good store him (Gal.
+Brethren will be guilty before God for hating one another (John 4:20).
+"If any man say, 'I love God' and hatcth his brother, he is a liar, for he that leveth not his brother whom he hath seen, how can he love God whom he hath not seen?"
+If we obey this command and a brother is overtaken in a fault, we will go to him in the spirit of meckness and restore him (Gal.
 6:1), not set him at naught (Rom.
 14-10).
 If we love Christ and God we will keep His commandments (John 15:9-13).
 He commands us to love one another.
 Forbearing one another, and forgiving one another.
 If any man have a quarrel against any, even as Christ forgave you so also do ye.
 For lack of love these things are not done.
 Love is the cord that binds our hearts to God and to each other.
 Envy, strife, and malice eats this cord like a canker and it is broken, then we fall apart and away from God, consider, and repent, come to God and live as He has commanded us to do, then unity will reign supreme in the church.
-Submitted in love,

-SIDNEY W. SMITH.
+Submitted in love, SIDNEY W. SMITH.